 A 4-story parking structure costing North Orange County taxpayers approximately $29,000,000 that will net just 630 new parking spaces (that’s an astronomical cost of $46,000 per space) and require the addition of two new traffic signals on Berkeley Ave is both ludicrous and unnecessary.
 It’s difficult not to notice empty parking spaces at Fullerton College a mere 2 weeks after classes started for the Spring 2017 semester.
 The college and NOCCCD (using your property tax dollars) want to build a 4-story parking structure that will require the installation of 2 new traffic signals on Berkeley Ave to accommodate the additional inflow and outflow of 630 automobiles.
 The cost to build this parking structure is approximately $29 million dollars.

-You read that correctly- $29 million dollars and your beloved Berkeley Ave- originally constructed to help north/west bound travelers avoid Harbor Blvd and downtown Fullerton’s traffic congestion- will now have two additional traffic signals to contend with.
+You read that correctly- $29 million dollars and your beloved Berkeley Ave- originally constructed to help north and west bound travelers avoid the intersections of Chapman/Lemon and Chapman/Harbor- will now have two additional traffic signals to contend with.
 The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, the college always and forever needs more parking and to hell with neighbor concerns.
 This blogger and the entire neighborhood disagrees with and will fight you and your plan to ruin our community with the unnecessary building of parking structures and football stadiums.
 We eagerly await the Draft EIR, as we love to read documents like that for fun.
 I know you’ll personally let me know when the report is ready to be downloaded and viewed.

 Here’e the shiny new toy the college wants to have all for themselves: